Miriamhz14/Bartender/README.md

 Encounter many problems with my routes but was able to get help from classmates who explained very well what to do.

+---
+NPMs used express, PG-Promise, Body-Parser, Method-Override, Mustache-Express, and Fetch